 Because our wool is not harshly scoured, a small amount of VM may be present.

 Looking for a knitting pattern?
-View Stone Wool's Winter 2016 collection in our pattern store.
+Cormo is a great choice for colorwork, view the collection in our pattern store.

-Yardage: Approx. 200 yds [183 m] / 100g skein Gauge: 5 sts per inch on size US 6 needle 4.5 sts per inch on US 8 needle Ply: 2-ply Wool: Montana, Wyoming, Pheasant and McEuen ranches Spinning: Mountain Meadow Wool in Wyoming Dyeing: Maine
+Worsted Weight Yardage: Approx. 200 yds [183 m] / 100g skein or Yardage: Approx. 100 yds [91 m] / 50g skein Gauge: 5 sts per inch on size US 6 needle 4.5 sts per inch on US 8 needle Ply: 2-ply Wool: Montana, Wyoming, Pheasant and McEuen ranches Spinning: Mountain Meadow Wool in Wyoming Dyeing: Maine